 International development lacks diversity - and it's holding us back

-Diversity guards against 'groupthink' and can better match the right people with the right roles writes Palladium's incoming CEO, Chris Hirst.
+Diversity guards against 'groupthink' and can better match the right people with the right roles writes Palladium's incoming CEO, Christopher Hirst.

 There’s an ongoing problem in traditional development and aid.
 We’ve set up significant barriers to enter this industry, from requiring post-graduate degrees to prioritising volunteer experience for entry level positions.